Rules by application name

 - Duplicate Path: Application traffic is duplicated across multiple paths, increasing reliability.

-The application rules are associated to classes.
+The application rules are associated to traffic classes.
 For information on classes, see Customizing Classes.

-By default, the following five pre-defined application rules are available for Citrix ICA applications:
+By default, the following five pre-defined application rules are available for Citrix HDX applications (virtualized apps and desktops):

 |Rule||Class||Transmit Mode||Retransmit Lost Packets||Enable Packet Resequencing||Discard Late Resequencing Packets|